unnecessary-abstraction/mirrorshades/README.md

       # shown here) will mirror 'https://git.example.com/myrepository.git'
       # to '/srv/mirror/git/myrepository.git'.
       - myrepository.git

+  # 'github' agent: Mirror repositories from a Github instance by full name,
+  # user or organization.
+Note that this agent only mirrors git repository data
+  # and not issues, merge requests, etc. Each git repository is mirrored using
+  # the 'git' agent.
+  github:

+    # Access token.
+This may be set to allow access to private repositories.
+    access_token: ...

+    # List of users to mirror.
+Each user will be looked up using the Github API
+    # and the git repositories which they own will be mirrored.
+The destination
+    # path is formed in the same way as for the 'git' agent using the repository
+    # clone url without the 'https://github.com/' prefix.
+    users:
+      - myusername

+    # List of organizations to mirror.
+Each organization will be looked up using
+    # the Github API and their git repositories will be mirrored.
+The
+    # destination path is formed in the same way as for the 'git' agent using
+    # the repository clone url without the 'https://github.com/' prefix.
+    organizations:
+      - myorganization

+    # List of individual repositories to mirror, identified by their full name
+    # (formed of the user or organization name, a '/' and then the repository
+    # name).
+The destination path is formed in the same way as for the 'git'
+    # agent using the repository clone url without the 'https://github.com/'
+    # prefix.
+    repositories:
+      - torvalds/linux

   # 'gitlab' agent: Mirror groups and projects from a GitLab instance.
   # Note that this agent only mirrors git repository data and not issues,